muratk5n/thirdwave/en/README.md

 ---

-Turns out if there are no viewers left you cannot send them into a tizzy with garbage takes to make money from it.
+Turns out if there are no viewers left you cannot send them into a tizzy with garbage takes to make money off them.

 "Rupert Murdoch's News Corp Australia to Ease Climate Change